-It is the little things we do which can make a huge difference during emergencies.
-Like making sure to have enough bottled water available or an emergency heater in case the heating goes out in winter.
+It is the little things we do that can make a huge difference during emergencies.
+Like making sure to have enough emergency water available or an emergency heater in case the heating goes out in winter.

 One of the simplest things that people can do to protect their home is file a Homestead Declaration.
 Despite how easy and powerful a Homestead Declaration is, few people know what it is or have taken advantage of the protection it offers.